* This post contains affiliate links. For more information, please read my affiliate disclosure. *

 Ugh, I absolutely hated this room when I first saw it.
 See what I mean?

 Green walls, awful patterned counter-top, a yellow sink, and the ugliest vinyl floors ever!

 I needed a plan for a quick and cheap refresh.
-Amazon came to my rescue with a peel and stick vinyl floor tile (in dark grey of course), and another product for countertops – a self adhesive contact paper.
+Amazon came to my rescue again with a peel and stick vinyl floor tile (in dark grey of course), and another product for countertops – a self-adhesive contact paper.
 I picked a white-grey marble look for the countertop to go with my new grey floors.

 I started this project by removing the glass doors from the tub and replacing it with a shower curtain instead.
 I repainted the cabinet a darker shade of grey and chose a lighter grey for the walls.
 The mirror also got a new look with bright white paint for the frame.

 Both the countertop and floor installation were easy to do, just a little time-consuming.
 I did need a second set of hands for the countertop part though.
 Simon helped me with this and kept the vinyl sheet elevated, while I started smoothing it down from one end.

 Originally, I thought the window had a stained glass insert, but realized it was just a sticker (why?!) and removed that very easily.
 I kept the yellow sink (it was a for now kind of thing) as well as the tub surround.
 These were going to have to stay until we can do the full remodel.